How to Access Property Records in Rhode Island

 You cannot remove all your information from public property records.
 However, to shield yourself from identity theft and fraud, you can ask the offices that hold your records to remove anything beyond your name and address.
 You don't need your email address or phone number out there.

-- What Are Property Records in Rhode Island?
+- Types of Property Records in Rhode Island

 - The Role of the Town Clerk/Recorder of Deeds